Broken Marriage?

 My wife often tells me that she loves me, but I can’t help but feel like she doesn’t show it.
 She is often busy with work and other commitments, so it’s hard for her to find the time to express her love.
 I try to understand, but it’s still difficult for me to feel truly appreciated.

 I feel like my wife doesn’t desire me anymore.
-I feel like she has lost interest in me and our relationship.
+Also, i feel like she has lost interest in me and our relationship.
 I feel neglected and unimportant to her.
 It’s heartbreaking to feel like I’m not wanted or desired by the person I love the most.

 โ€œMy Wife Doesn’t Want Me Sexuallyโ€